root-foundation/root/README.md

 RootFoundation’s sole goal is to unite humanity and unlock our collective potential.

-In addition to building the core technology, RootFoundation will be responsible for educating the world about these new ideas & helping shape policies in the direction of uniting humanity and unlocking our collective potential.
+In addition to building the core technology, RootFoundation will be responsible for educating the world about these new ideas, and advocating for policies in the direction of uniting humanity and unlocking our collective potential.

 RootFoundation cannot be “bought”.
-Owning shares in the NetworkToken does not come with voting rights or influence in governance.
-Initially, we will be responsible for building the initial RootFoundation team.
-But over time, we will implement a process to elect & fire RootFoundation members, and progressively decentralize control over the network's functionality and evolution.
+As the network matures, users will progressively vote on the all of the network's functionality and evolution.
+Importantly, these voting rights are *not* related to the user's stake in the NetworkToken.
+This means that wealthy individuals cannot simply "buy" influence.

 RootFoundation members will work together _in person_ at our HQ in San Francisco, California, USA.